ogobrecht/sample-data-sets-for-oracle/README.md

 The copyright of the data sets is always under the original creators.
 A link to the original data set is provided where possible.
 If you miss a link or information here then please create an issue and provide as much information as possible.

 The data sets from Oracle were normally created for a dedicated schema.
 As I need the models mainly for testing purposes I changed that and omitted all the schema creation parts of the scripts.
-Instead all objects from a model get a prefix - an example: All object from the customer orders schema are prefixed with `co_`.
+Instead all objects from a model get a prefix - an example: All object from the customer orders schema are prefixed with `CO_`.
 This allows me to use all models in parallel in a single schema and easily identify the model the object belongs to.

 All table scripts are created with the simplest possible options for easy readability - no fancy constraint and index names.
 Constraints and indexes will be renamed with global helper scripts after the table creation.
+Only real indexes are coded - foreign key indexes are generated with a global helper script.

 ## Installation